-What you pay for covered services In-network (IN) Out-of-network (OON) Nonparticipating Provider Deductible Coinsurance may apply after deductible is met Deductible Coinsurance applies after deductible is met OON deductible OON coinsurance applies after deductible is met Charges in excess of approved amount

-Note: For your plan's specific benefit levels, log in to your member account at messa.org.
+What you pay for covered services In-network (IN) Out-of-network (OON) Nonparticipating provider - Deductible - Coinsurance applies after deductible is met - Deductible - Coinsurance applies after deductible is met OON deductible OON coinsurance applies after deductible is met Charges in excess of approved amount For your plan's specific benefit levels, log in to your MyMESSA account at messa.org.

-In some cases, an additional physician provides technical assistance to the surgeon.
+In some cases, an additional physician provides We technical assistance to the surgeon.
 Certain procedures, when performed in a hospital inpatient or outpatient setting or in an ambulatory surgery facility, are identified as requiring technical surgical assistance.

 We do not pay for technical surgical assistance:

-- When services of interns, residents or other physicians employed by the hospital are available at the time of surgery, or - When services are provided in a location other than a hospital or ambulatory surgery facility
+- When services of interns, residents or other physicians employed by the hospital are available at the time of surgery, or - When services are provided in a location other than a hospital or ambulatory surgery facility.